-The Origin Of Speech
+The Origin of Speech

 The Origin of Speech declares that human beings require rituals and tangible signs that they live in an orderly universe over which they possess some control.
 In the process of exerting power through speech, people invariably create both the past and the future as the locations of society’s hopes and fears.
-Ominously, Rosenstock-Huessy points out that the modern mentality has consistently preferred the informal to the formal, the abstract to the ritualistic, and numerical impartiality to personal address, and hence has forfeited the sources of a “grammatically healthy” community.
+Rosenstock-Huessy points out that the modern mentality has consistently preferred the informal to the formal, the abstract to the ritualistic, and numerical impartiality to personal address, and hence has forfeited the sources of a “grammatically healthy” community.

+Argo Books, 2013.
 Paperback, 160 pages.